bdeployteam/bdeploy/doc/retypeuser/power/product.md

 ## app-info.yaml

 The `app-info.yaml` file is one of the most important parts of **BDeploy**.
 It describes an **Application**, especially its start command.
-This **Application** may be _any_ application which contains an _executable_ (whatever kind, script, executable, etc.) and which allows 'installation' by copy to a directory.
+This **Application** may be _any_ application which contains an _executable_ (script, executable, etc.) and which allows 'installation' by copy to a directory.
 This is important, as **BDeploy** will 'install' an application by ultimately copying the application to an automatically determined internal directory and launch it from there.

 !!!info Tip
 An **Application** should not modify files in its own installation directory (although it _can_ do it). **BDeploy** tries to aggressively pool applications per version to reduce the footprint on the disc.
-If this does not work for your application, use the `pooling` configuration to specify different behaviour.
+If this does not work for your application, use the [pooling configuration](/experts/pooling/) to specify different behaviour.
 !!!

 !!!warning Warning